ciaoidea/holographix/README.md

 PY
 ```

 Above raw transport, `holo.net.mesh` adds gossip about which content IDs exist where and decides what to replicate and repeat.
-The intended style is that mesh policy remains small and explicit so different agents can adopt different replication strategies while reusing the same codec and framing. `MeshNode` accepts `auth_key` for HMAC verification, and `repeats` can be used to deliberately resend chunks on harsh links; basic counters for sent/stored chunks and MAC failures are exposed on `MeshNode.counters` and `ChunkAssembler.counters`.
+The intended style is that mesh policy remains small and explicit so different agents can adopt different replication strategies while reusing the same codec and framing. `MeshNode` accepts `auth_key` for HMAC verification, and `repeats` can be used to deliberately resend chunks on harsh links; counters for sent/stored chunks and MAC failures are exposed on `MeshNode.counters` and `ChunkAssembler.counters`.

 A practical note for harsh links: UDP segmentation turns one logical chunk into many datagrams.
 On lossy links, “receive the entire chunk” can become significantly less likely than “receive most datagrams”.
 A field‑centric evolution path is therefore to make the smallest network contribution coincide with the smallest decodable contribution, so partial arrivals still improve the percept.
 The repository keeps codec and transport separate precisely to allow that evolution without entangling math and sockets.